timrichardson/Prime-Ubuntu-18.04/README.md

 ```
 but you will have to work out why the nvidia-prime-boot.service did not do its job.

+These two methods have solved any problems I have encountered.

 # How does it work?